 Originally from the Quebec City area, Marie-Claire Cardinal grew up in a musical environment.
 As soon as she started learning the violin, she knew she wanted to make music her profession.
-Marie-Claude has a bachelor’s in violin performance from the Conservatoire de musique de Québec and a master of music performance in violin from the University of Toronto.
+Marie-Claire has a bachelor’s in violin performance from the Conservatoire de musique de Québec and a master of music performance in violin from the University of Toronto.
 The young musician has also studied orchestral conducting with maestros Gilles Auger, Uri Mayer and Gillian MacKay.
 More recently, she took part in the orchestral conducting internship at Domaine Forget with conductors Bramwell Tovey and Yannick Nézet-Séguin.

 Her career is rich in orchestral experiences.
-Marie-Claude has played with, among others, the National Youth Orchestra of Canada and the European Union Youth Orchestra, taking part in national and international tours and recording sessions.
+Marie-Claire has played with, among others, the National Youth Orchestra of Canada and the European Union Youth Orchestra, taking part in national and international tours and recording sessions.
 Marie-Claire is also an extra with the Orchestre symphonique de Québec.

 A native of Vancouver, Monica Chen is the Assistant Conductor of the University of British Columbia Symphony Orchestra and the Debut Orchestra conductor for the Vancouver Youth Symphony Orchestra.
 Recent conducting engagements include participating at the Domaine Forget International Summer Academy, Cabrillo Festival of Contemporary Music, the UBC Chamber Music Festival, and the University of Oregon Conducting Institute, working closely with maestros including Yannick Nézet-Séguin, Bramwell Tovey and Neil Varon.
 She was one of three finalists at Domaine Forget chosen to perform in concert with the Orchestre symphonique de Québec.